sarahstueve/python-novice-gapminder-data-sp25/README.md

 ---

-1. Using Shell
+1. Shell
-2. Using Git and GitHub
+2. Git and GitHub
+3. Python